-Blog Fitness Workouts 10 Rebounding Benefits That You Probably Didn’t Know About
+Blog Fitness Workouts 10 Rebounding Benefits You Probably Didn’t Know

 Think trampolines are only suited for kids and backyard fun?
 You might want to think again!
-Believe it or not, rebounding (jumping on a mini-trampoline) can be an excellent form of exercise for people of all ages.
+Believe it or not, rebounding (jumping on a mini-trampoline) is an excellent form of exercise for people of all ages.

-When it comes to choosing an exercise, many consider the ease of starting and staying with the program.
-That’s the first reason why rebounding is so great
+When it comes to choosing an exercise, many consider the ease of starting and the potential of staying with the program.
+This is the first reason why rebounding is so great.

 You can start slowly, at your own pace, and work up to a more vigorous workout.
-And you don’t need any special equipment or gear – just a mini-trampoline and some comfortable clothing.
+And you don’t need lots of special equipment or a gym membership – just a mini-trampoline and some comfortable clothing.

 Here are 10 other rebounder benefits that may surprise you, and tips on how to get started.

 If you have joint pain or are concerned about impact exercise, rebounding is a great low-impact option.
-The trampoline’s surface absorbs some of the shocks as your feet hit the mat, making it easier on your knees, hips, and back.
+The trampoline’s surface absorbs some of the shocks as your feet land on the mat, making it easier on your knees, hips, and back.

 2. Rebounding Can Help You Lose Weight